 Infants and toddlers aged three months to three years receive childcare services at Federal Terrace.

 School-age children receive care during the school year before and after school, during elementary non-student days, school holidays (except for national holidays), and summer breaks.

-Learn more about Vallejo City Unified School District's income thresholds for our programs in English and Spanish.
+Learn more about Vallejo City Unified School District's income thresholds for our programs below.

 Eligibility List Application

 The first step to receiving services in our subsidized programs is to complete an eligibility list application for the waiting list.
 We ask that you list all of the children in the household, whether they need services or not, because family size along with monthly gross income will determine your ranking on the wait list.
 This list is what we use when a slot opens up in one of our subsidized programs.
 This application does not register/enroll your child(ren) for our program.
 It is an application to get on our wait list only.

 Child Development Center Locations